Progressive Web Apps in Angular

 "What do you want to use as your public directory?"
 Enter "www".

-Answering these next two questions will ensure that routing, hard reload, and deep linking work in the app:
+Answering this next question will ensure that routing, hard reload, and deep linking work in the app:

 Configure as a single-page app (rewrite all urls to /index.html)?"
 Enter "Yes".